federicobond/django-openfeature/README.md

 feature(request, 'my_feature', False)
 ```

-The `feature` function will automatically infer the type of the feature flag based on the default value
+The `feature` function will infer the type of the feature flag based on the default value provided
-provided.
+and call the appropriate resolver method.

 It will also create an evaluation context from the request.
 This context can be configured via the
 `OPENFEATURE` setting (described below).